Skip to content

 - Grieving Has Changed: Today People Do It Publicly—Online April 4, 2017 - These days when a loved one dies, we don’t stop clocks and don black for months.
 There is no sackcloth.

 - If Assisted Suicide Is Legalized, Is That Really Good for the Dying?
 April 4, 2017 - Last spring, everything changed for Matt Larson.
 “One day I was fine.
 The next I was being rushed by ambulance to Denver Health following two very massive and violent seizures,” said Larson.

 - Holding Stories in Their Hands April 4, 2017 - Thelma is 97.
 “Did you know I used to be a bartender?” she asks photographer Elaine Zelker.

-- Drug Complications: Is Medical Marijuana Truly a Viable Option?
-April 4, 2017 - After Jane broke her ankle, walking even short distances was a painful challenge.
+- Is Medical Marijuana Good Medicine for Older Adults?
+It’s Complicated April 4, 2017 - After Jane broke her ankle, walking even short distances was a painful challenge.
 The 63-year-old had been an avid hiker and gardener and was stifled by her limited mobility.
-To make matters worse, she couldn’t tolerate the side effects of…
+To make matters worse, she couldn’t tolerate the side effects of prescription painkillers.